Unified View of Matrix Completion under General Structural Constraints: Introduction

-Our unified analysis of sample complexity is motivated by recent work on high dimensional estimation using global (sub) Gaussian measurements~\cite{chandrasekaran2012convex,amelunxen2013living,tropp2014convex, banerjee2014estimation,vershynin2014estimation,cai2014geometrizing}.
-A key ingredient in the recovery analysis of high dimensional estimation involves establishing some variation of a certain Restricted Isometry Property (RIP) \cite{candes2005decoding} of the measurement operator.
+Our unified analysis of sample complexity is motivated by recent work on high dimensional estimation using global (sub) Gaussian measurements~\citep{chandrasekaran2012convex,amelunxen2013living,tropp2014convex, banerjee2014estimation,vershynin2014estimation,cai2014geometrizing}.
+A key ingredient in the recovery analysis of high dimensional estimation involves establishing some variation of a certain Restricted Isometry Property (RIP) \citep{candes2005decoding} of the measurement operator.
 It has been shown that such properties are satisfied by Gaussian and sub--Gaussian measurement operators with high probability.
-Unfortunately, as has been noted before by Candes~et~al.~\cite{candes2009exact}, owing to highly localized measurements, such conditions are not satisfied in the matrix completion problem, and the existing results based on global (sub) Gaussian measurements are not directly applicable.
+However, as has been noted before by \citet{candes2009exact}, owing to highly localized measurements, such conditions are not satisfied in the matrix completion problem, and the existing results based on global (sub) Gaussian measurements are not directly applicable.
 In fact, one of the questions we address is: given the radically limited measurement model in matrix completion, by how much would the sample complexity of estimation increase beyond the known sample complexity bounds for global (sub) Gaussian measurements?
-Our results upper bound the sample complexity for matrix completion to within a $\log d$ factor over that for estimation under global (sub) Gaussian measurements~\cite{chandrasekaran2012convex,banerjee2014estimation,cai2014geometrizing}.
-While the result was previously known for low rank matrix completion using nuclear norm minimization \cite{negahban2012restricted,klopp2014noisy}, with a careful use of generic chaining, we show that the $\log d$ factor suffices for structures induced by {\em any} norm!
-As a key intermediate result, we show that a useful form of \textit{restricted strong convexity (RSC)} \cite{negahban2009unified} holds for the localized measurements encountered in matrix completion under general norm regularized structures.
-The result substantially generalizes existing RSC results for matrix completion under the special cases of nuclear norm and decomposable norm regularization \cite{negahban2012restricted,gunasekar2014exponential}.
+Our results upper bound the sample complexity for matrix completion to within a $\log d$ factor over that for estimation under global (sub) Gaussian measurements~\citep{chandrasekaran2012convex,banerjee2014estimation,cai2014geometrizing}.
+While the result was previously known for low rank matrix completion using nuclear norm minimization \citep{negahban2012restricted,klopp2014noisy}, with a careful use of results from generic chaining \citep{talagrand2014upper}, we show that the $\log d$ factor suffices for structures induced by {\em any} norm!
+As a key intermediate result, we show that a useful form of \textit{restricted strong convexity (RSC)} \citep{negahban2009unified} holds for the localized measurements encountered in matrix completion over error sets arising from general norm regularization.
+The result substantially generalizes existing RSC results for matrix completion under the special cases of nuclear norm and decomposable norm regularization \citep{negahban2012restricted,gunasekar2014exponential}.